-The zodiacal light – or false dusk – is an eerie light extending up from the western horizon in springtime.
-You might also see it in the east before dawn begins to light the sky, in autumn, in which case it’s called the false dawn.
+The zodiacal light – or false dusk – is an eerie light extending up from the western horizon in late winter or early spring.
+You might also see it in the east before dawn begins to light the sky, in late summer or early autumn, in which case it’s called the false dawn.

 Maybe you’ve seen the zodiacal light in the sky and not realized it.
 Maybe you glimpsed it while driving on a highway or country road at this time of year.
 This strange light is a seasonal phenomenon.
 Springtime and autumn are best for seeing the zodiacal light.
 Suppose you’re driving toward the west in springtime the hour after dusk.
 You catch sight of what you think is the lingering evening twilight, or the light of a nearby town, just over the horizon.
 Instead, what you’re seeing is the zodiacal light.
 It looks like a hazy pyramid of light extending up from the western horizon, after evening twilight ends.